angelim/snowly/README.md

 ### Motivation

 Snowplow has an excellent toolset, but the first implementation stages can be hard.
 To run Snowplow properly you have to set up a lot of external dependencies like AWS permissions, Cloudfront distributions and EMR jobs.
-If you're tweaking the snowplow model to fit your needs or using trackers that don't enforce every requirement, you'll find yourself waiting for the ETL jobs to run in order to validate every implementation changes.
+If you're tweaking the snowplow model to fit your needs or using trackers that don't enforce every requirement, you'll find yourself waiting for the ETL jobs to run in order to validate every implementation change. __[update] This has changed a quite a bit with Snowplow Mini's release.
+It's a lot easier to get started, but Snowly is still valuable as a first step and debug tool.__

 ### Who will get the most from Snowly